ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

    - `type` - The type of metastore to which you are connecting.
 Supported value is: `watsonx-data`.
    - `watsonx.data <CATALOG_NAME>` - as shown on the Infrastructure Manager page (case sensitive).
    - `<THRIFT_URL>` - As obtained from the Infrastructure Manager page (click on the catalog).
    - MDS credentials (`<Username>` and `<Password>`) in `auth.plain.credentials` - Must be created on the watsonx.data side.
 See Connecting to watsonx.dataon OpenShift.
-If the metastore requires PLAIN authentication, the credentials must be specified in the format username:password oribmlhapikey_username:apikey.
+If the metastore requires PLAIN authentication, the credentials must be specified in the format `username:password` or `ibmlhapikey_<username>:apikey`.
 The password is stored securely in a software keystore.
    - `auth.mode` - If the metastore requires authentication, indicates the mode of authentication to use.
 The auth.mode must be set to PLAIN
    - `use.SSL` - It must be true if the metastore requires an SSL connection.
    - `<MDS certificate file path>` - This must be provided as a file on the db2u container as a certificate to validate the SSL connection.
-It is notnecessary to pass a certificate if the SSL connection is established using a certificate issued by a well-known CA such as DigiCert or VeriSign.
-Bydefault, the MDS certificates are available under the /secrets/external/ibm-lh-tls-secret/ca.crt path in Query optimizer.
+It is notnecessary to pass a certificate if the SSL connection is established using a certificate issued by a well known CA such as DigiCert or VeriSign.
+Bydefault, the MDS certificates are available under the `/secrets/external/ibm-lh-tls-secret/ca.crt` path in Query optimizer.
       1. Run the following command to identify the db2u Query Optimizer head pod (OPT_POD).

          ```bash